ozgurural/SEEDlabs/SEEDlabs/Lab6-Cross-Site-Request-Forgery-Attack-Lab.md

 ........
 }
 ```
-After turning on the countermeasure above, try the CSRF attack again, and describe your
+After turning on the countermeasure above, try the CSRF attack again, and describe your observation.
-observation.
 Please  point  out  the  secret  tokens  in  the  HTTP  request  captured  using  LiveHTTPHeaders.
 Please explain why the attacker cannot send these secret tokens in the CSRF attack?

+After turning on the countermeasure above, we login again to Alice's account and click the malicious url again.
+This time she sees a warning about the attack.
+Since Alice had a different timestamp(elgg_ts) and different unique secret token(elgg_token), the attack could not succeed.
+Whenever there is a request, it checks if the two secret values are valid for the current active session.